Amy N. Melton

 Assistant Instructor in Music & Human Learning

-After graduating, Amy taught elementary general music at Benefield Elementary from 2017-2021.
-There she co-conducted the Benefield Singers, a 120-student choir that performed concerts and musicals for school audiences and traveled within the community.
-At Benefield Elementary, Amy taught students from more than 80 countries.
-She draws from this experience as a scholar and studies how student immigrants experience participating in music classes, as well as how teachers approach instructing student immigrants.
-She specializes in qualitative methodologies, including case study, phenomenology, grounded theory, narrative, and ethnography.
+Melton received her B.M. in music education from Columbus State University, graduating summa cum laude and with honors.
+After graduating, she taught elementary general music at Benefield Elementary from 2017-2021.
+There she co-conducted the Benefield Singers, a 120-student extracurricular choir.
+She also piloted the school’s first international night.
+At Benefield Elementary, Melton taught students from more than 50 countries.
+As a scholar, she draws from this experience, studying the acculturation processes of student immigrants during music instruction and music teachers’ pedagogical approaches when working with student immigrants.
+She specializes in qualitative methodologies, including grounded theory, case study, phenomenology, narrative, and ethnography.

 MUS 303C